 Mercury and the Moon do not have atmospheres, while Mars has a thin atmosphere.
 Venus has the densest atmosphere of the terrestrial planets.

 6. Does the presence of an atmosphere appear to reduce the number of impact craters?
 Justify your answer.
+(3 points)

-(3 points) Exercise #2: Global topography of Venus, Earth, and Mars.
-At station #2 you will find topographic maps of Venus, the Earth, and Mars.
+Exercise #2: Global topography of Mercury, Venus, Earth, and Mars.
+At station #2 you will find topographic maps of Mercury, Venus, the Earth, and Mars.
+The data for Mercury has not been fully published, so we only have topographic maps for about 25% of its surface.
 These maps are color-coded to help you determine the highest and lowest parts of each planet.
 You can determine the elevation of a color-coded feature on these maps by using the scale found on each map.
-[Note that for the Earth and Mars, the scales of these maps are in meters, while for Venus it is in planetary radius!
+[Note that for the Earth and Mars, the scales of these maps are in meters, for Mercury it is in km (= 1,000 meters), while for Venus it is in planetary radius!
 But the scale for Venus is the same as for Mars, so you can use the scale on the Mars map to examine Venus.]

-7. Which planet seems to have the least amount of relief?
-(2 points) 8.
+- 7. Which planet seems to have the least amount of relief (relief = high and low features)?
+(2 points) - 8.
 Which planet seems to have the deepest/lowest regions?
-(2 points) 9.
+(2 points) - 9.
 Which planet seems to have the highest mountains?
+(2 points)

-(2 points) On both the Venus and Mars topographic maps, the polar regions are plotted as separate circular maps so as to reduce distortion.
+On both the Venus and Mars topographic maps, the polar regions are plotted as separate circular maps so as to reduce distortion.